 By optimizing the risk distribution in a global setting like a province or a country, the modes can describe not only different vehicle types, but also rail, pipeline and water transport.
-Because of the transport via rail, pipeline or water, a capacity restriction might become necessary.
+Due to the transport via rail, pipeline or water, a capacity restriction might become necessary.
 However, with a capacity restriction, the follower problem becomes a multi-commodity transportation problem.
-Therefore, no longer a user-optimum but a system-optimum is calculated which is not considered in this paper.
+Consequently, instead of a user-optimum, a system-optimum will be calculated, which is not considered in this paper.
+Consequently, the follower does not need to split up a shipment in the uncapacitated problem setting we consider in this paper.
+If different transportation modes have different costs (which is a reasonable assumption), the decision variable $z{km}$ will only take 0 and 1 as values.
+Thus, the reaction of the follower is either a different path on the same mode or a change of transportation mode.

-4.2 Transformation to a Mixed-Integer Linear Program
+4.2Transformation to a Mixed-Integer Linear Program